alaney2/datadrip/data/image_super-resolution.md

-# Image Super-resolution
+# Image Super-Resolution

-Image super-resolution (SR) is the process of increasing the resolution of a low-resolution image to a higher resolution image using deep learning techniques.
-It is a subfield of computer vision and image processing that has gained significant attention in recent years due to its wide range of practical applications, such as medical imaging, surveillance, and satellite imaging.
+Image Super-Resolution (ISR) is a technique to enhance the resolution of a low-resolution image by generating a high-resolution version of it.
+ISR is an essential component of many image-processing applications and has a wide range of applications in various fields, including medical imaging, video surveillance, and computer vision.
+In recent years, the advancement of Deep Learning (DL) has significantly improved the performance of ISR techniques.

 ## Convolutional Neural Networks